AbhishekRS4/utility_scripts/README.md

-# utility_scripts
+# Utility Function scripts

-This repo contains some of the commonly used utility functions.
+  * This repo contains some of the commonly used utility functions.